Article 2, §22(A) of the Arizona Constitution states:

 Arizona superior courts are following Simpson v.
 Miller by setting bond amounts and other release conditions for defendants previously held without bail under Article 2, section 22(A) of the Arizona Constitution.

-If you or a loved one is being held without bond, you need an experienced attorney to see if pretrial release is possible.
+If you or a loved one is being held without bond, you need an experienced criminal attorney to see if pretrial release is possible.
 Attorney Gary Rohlwing has over thirty years experience.
 Call him today for a free consultation.